Genentech/spex-tools/docs/tutorials/clustering-guide.md

 ## Overview

-This tutorial covers clustering analysis for cell type identification in spatial transcriptomics data.
+This tutorial covers clustering analysis for cell type identification in spatial omics data (proteomics and transcriptomics).
 You'll learn how to perform clustering, identify cell types, and analyze spatial relationships between different cell populations.

 ## Prerequisites